Hi, I’m Rachael. I’m chuffed that you found your way to my little slice of cyber space, and that you’re curious enough to want to check it out.

 Along my path of continually seeking answers, I’ve found myself delving into spirituality, energy medicine, and many aspects of wholistic and functional health and wellbeing, and all the ways in which they might help me to untangle some of the messes of my mind.
 It turns out life has been just fine all along – it’s the mind that determines how we perceive that life experience.
 I’ve come a long way.
 My blog is somewhat of a chronicle of these explorations, and this site in its entirety is designed to share with you the tools that I’ve found helpful along the way.

-It is my intention to share with you all the ways in which I am moving towards living more closely aligned with what LIFE INTENDED.
+It is my intention to share with you the ways in which I am moving towards living more closely aligned with what life intended.

-If you too are seeking answers, may this space inspire and support you to traverse your own path towards living as LIFE INTENDED.
+If you too are seeking answers, may this space inspire, guide and support you to traverse your own path towards thriving.